Study Allied Health

 What career possibilities are there?

-You could work in wellness management, health promotion, rehabilitation, sports training, occupational health, or hospital-based science roles.
+You could work in community and corporate health/wellness, chronic disease management, injury rehabilitation, workplace/occupational health, private practice, or hospital-based science roles.

 Photo: a student discussing treatment with an elderly patient in a gym setting / Images by Roslyn Budd – Budd Photography